 Fundamental analysis checks how healthy the company is compared to its competitors and economy.
 It studies everything related to the company like its financial statements (Balance sheet, profit loss statement, etc), Financial Ratios, Management, Competitors, Products, Business models, industry etc. (Also read: How to do Fundamental Analysis on Stocks?)

-On the other hand, technical analysis does not care about the financials or the industry.
-It evaluates the company based on the past trends, prices & volumes.
-Technical analysis used stock charts to identify future trends and patterns.
+On the other hand, Technical analysis does not care about the financials or the fundamentals of the stocks.
+It evaluates the company based on Price action, Past trends, Share price & Volumes.
+Technical analysts use stock price charts to identify future trends and patterns.

 “The intrinsic value is the actual value of a company or an asset based on an underlying perception of its true value including all aspects of the business, in terms of both tangible and intangible factors.” – Investopedia

-Once they find a company which is trading below its intrinsic value (also considered as undervalued stock), they hold this stock until it reaches its true value.
-A stock trading below its intrinsic value is considered a good investment opportunity.
+Once they find a company that is trading below its intrinsic value (also considered as undervalued stock), Value Investors buy and hold this stock until it reaches its true value.
+A stock trading below its intrinsic value is considered a good value investment opportunity.